peterrwilson99/form-builder-mui/example/README.md

 # Form Builder Mui Testing Environment

-Form Builder Mui is a web application that allows you to create and view forms using Material-UI components.
+Form Builder Mui is a React library that allows you to create and view forms using Material-UI components.
 It provides a user-friendly interface for building forms and a form viewer to display and interact with the created forms.

 ## Features